VDenis/build_It_bigger/README.md

+# Gradle for Android and Java Final Project:
 # Build It Bigger

 ## Android Developer Nanodegree

-# Gradle for Android and Java Final Project

 In this project, you will create an app with multiple flavors that uses multiple libraries and Google Could Endpoints.
 The finished app will consist